earnestt1234/FED3_Viz/Manual.md

 - **Bin size for averaging (hours):** how frequently to average data (must be done as pellets are logged to the second)

-- **Align average plots to the same start time:**  When unticked (default), the program only average  over *absolute date & time*; i.e. only FEDs that were active at the same time can be averaged, and averaging can only be done for the window of time where **all** FEDs in the Groups are active.
+- **Align average plots to the same start time:**  When unticked (default), the program only averages  over *absolute date & time*; i.e. only FEDs that were active at the same time can be averaged, and averaging can only be done for the window of time where **all** FEDs in the Groups are active.
 When ticked, the data are aligned such that the same hours of the day are averaged for each Group.
 This opens up two more options:

   - **Start time**: the time of day to start taking an average - data before this time on the first day of recording will be ignored
   - **No. days**: how many days to try and average data for, since the **Start time** on the first day.